Adopting an

 Precision Agriculture

-Use of drones to reduce pesticide use in plantations.
+Using drones to reduce pesticide use across plantations.

 Floating Solar

-Solar panels on hydroelectric dams to minimize land use.
+Solar panels on hydroelectric dams to minimise land use.

 District Cooling

-Centralized cooling networks in Kuala Lumpur replacing energy-intensive individual air conditioning.
+Centralised cooling networks in Kuala Lumpur replacing energy-hungry individual air conditioners.

-"As a zero waste entrepreneur, I have seen an explosion of interest among Malaysians over the last two years.
+"As a zero-waste entrepreneur, I've seen interest from Malaysians explode over the past two years.
 It's no longer a niche topic."

 Claire Sancelot